Joel-Jeffrey/CEbUTAl/README.md

 ## Acknowledgements
 + This work was done at the Medical Imaging Group at the Department of Computational and Data Sciences, Indian Institute of Science.
 + We highly appreciate RSNA and dataset owners for providing the public dataset to the community.
-+ We also thank Qatar University and Shell Qatar for partly funding this work.